kzeglinski/nabseq_nf/README.md

 Required arguments:
---out_dir             : where the output files will be written to (default: "$projectDir/results) --fastq_dir           : where the input fastq files are located --organism            : name of the organism whose reference sequences to use (default: "rat") --sample_sheet        : location of the .csv sample sheet (format: barcode01,sample_x)
+--out_dir             : where the output files will be written to (default: "$projectDir/results) --fastq_dir           : where the input fastq files are located --sample_sheet        : location of the .csv sample sheet (format: barcode01,sample_x,rat,1)

 Optional (only needed for advanced users) --num_consensus       : maximum number of consensus sequences to generate for each sample (default: 999)